-In Islamic political economy, the shura process (shuratic process) mentioned above is based on the primal epistemology of Tauhid (lawmonoestik) and also the sunnah of the Prophet Muhammad.
+In Islamic political economy, the shura process (shuratic process) mentioned above is based on the primal epistemology of (lawmonoestik) and also ne sunnah of the Prophet Tauhid Muhammad.
 All forms of financial instruments are built based on the above principles with the main objective of social justice, and are set forth in various forms of activities such as:

-- 1) Interactive mudarabah / musyarakah (profit sharing / joint venture) as a participatory business instrument - 2) Prohibition of transactions that smell usury - 3) Establishment of zakat institutions to create justice and equitable distribution of wealth - 4) Prohibition of greediness (israf) in the consumption, production and utilization of resources.27 d.
-The concept of Islamic political economy
+- 1) Interactive mudarabah / musyarakah (profit sharing / joint venture) as a participatory business instrument - 2) Prohibition of transactions that smell usury - 3) Establishment of zakat institutions to create justice and equitable distribution of wealth - 4) Prohibition of greediness (israf) in the consumption, production and utilization of resources.

 These instruments are circularly interrelated and show cause and effect in methodical formalism.
 In addition, all the instruments mentioned above are the type of cooperation (cooperative).
-All of these instruments are driven by social cooperation contracts that involve partners as owners of capital, employers, workers, and the community.28
+All of these instruments are driven by social cooperation contracts that involve partners as owners of capital, employers, workers, and the community.